mamba2410/picowalker-32/development.md

 - Linux/WSL for compiling and debugging the code.
 - [stlink](https://github.com/stlink-org/stlink) and gdb for on-chip debugging.

+## Notes on STM32 stuff

+- SPI mode check "Master keep IO state enable" otherwise it fiddles with the clock and misses the first bit.

 ## Guide

 Guide is yet to come.